The Scoured Spike: Suppression of Indirect Dark Matter Signals by a Hidden Companion: Discussion and Implications

 \section{Discussion and Implications}

 The results presented above demonstrate that the presence of a dark companion near Sgr~A$^*$ fundamentally alters the astrophysical interpretation of indirect dark-matter searches targeting the Galactic Center.
-Although steep Gondolo--Silk spikes remain largely unaffected, any degree of prior heating or relaxation of the spike dramatically increases its susceptibility to dynamical scouring.
+Although steep Gondolo--Silk spikes are harder to scour---requiring more massive or longer-lived companions to drive $r_{\rm scour}$ appreciably above $r_{\rm core}$---any degree of prior heating or relaxation dramatically increases susceptibility to scouring, and even steep spikes can exhibit strong suppression once scouring is initiated.
 In this section we synthesize these results and examine the broader implications for gamma-ray, neutrino, and cosmic-ray searches, as well as for future observations of the Galactic Center environment.